Vsquare07/emotion_detector/README.md

 ## ⚠️ Dataset Limitations & Observations

 A critical takeaway from this project is the inherent flaw in the **FER-2013** labels.
 Visualization reveals that human emotion is far more versatile than a single rigid label allows.
 The following examples show the flaw in predicting human expression just on the basis of facial expressions as expression can be related to more than one type of emotion.

+However the results of live video is positive apart from a few fluctuations.
+The model is able to predict happy, sad, angry and surprise emotions perfectly.
+The remaining emotions are a bit hard to predict.

 > **Key Format:** `True Label` -> `Predicted Label` with the red ones being incorrect prediction and green ones being correct